lunarmodules/Penlight/doc/manual/08-additional.md

 i.e. short flags with one letter start with '-', and there may be an additional long flag which starts with '--'.
-Generally options which take an argument expect to find it as the next parameter (e.g. 'gcc test.c -o test') but single short options taking a numerical parameter can dispense with the space (e.g. 'head -n4 test.c')
+Generally options which take an argument expect to find it as the next parameter (e.g. 'gcc test.c -o test') but single short options taking a value can dispense with the space (e.g. 'head -n4 test.c' or `gcc -I/usr/include/lua/5.1 ...`)

 As far as possible, Lapp will convert parameters into their equivalent Lua types, i.e. convert numbers and convert filenames into file objects.
 If any conversion